CoreumFoundation/coreum/coreznet/README.md

 - `stop` - stops applications
 - `remove` - stops applications and removes all the resources used by the environment
 - `spec` - prints specification of the environment
+- `ping-pong` - sends transactions to generate traffic on blockchain

 ## Example